Masked Singer: Spin-off: The Masked Dancer

 On 7 January 2020, at the winter Television Critics Association press tour, Fox Alternative Entertainment and Warner Bros.
 Television announced that they had ordered a spin-off series, The Masked Dancer, with Ellen DeGeneres as executive producer.
 DeGeneres had previously conducted The Masked Dancer as a recurring segment of her syndicated talk show The Ellen DeGeneres Show, as a self-admitted parody of The Masked Singer.
 DeGeneres stated that the show was "gonna be just as fun and suspenseful", but "with a lot more krumping."
 On 28 October 2020, it was announced that Craig Robinson would host, the panelists would be Ken Jeong, Paula Abdul, Brian Austin Green, and Ashley Tisdale, and the show would premiere on 27 December 2020.

 In 2020, a Chinese version of The Masked Dancer aired, Masked Dancing King (蒙面舞王).
 The winner was singer Meng Meiqi, competing as " The queen who does not wear a crown" (女王不戴冠).

 In early February 2021, ITV acquired the rights to produce The Masked Dancer UK.
 On 4 March 2021, it was announced that ITV had commissioned the spin-off series.
-The series will have 12 contestants competing through seven episodes, and will be hosted by Dommett, with Ross, Gilligan, McCall, and Oti Mabuse serving as panellists.
-It aired in late spring 2021, filling in for Britain's Got Talent, which had its upcoming series 15 postponed until 2022 due health and safety reasons concerning the COVID-19 pandemic in the United Kingdom.
+The series had 12 contestants competing through seven episodes, and was hosted by Dommett, with Ross, Gilligan, McCall, and Oti Mabuse serving as panellists.
+It aired in late spring 2021, filling in for Britain's Got Talent, which had its series 15 postponed until 2022 due to health and safety reasons concerning the COVID-19 pandemic in the United Kingdom.

-In June 2021, EndemolShine Germany announced that the show will begin airing in Germany, so far it has not been announced when and where the German version of The Masked Dancer will be shown.
+In June 2021, EndemolShine Germany announced that the show would begin airing in Germany, so far it has been announced when and where the German version of The Masked Dancer would be shown.